Se Habla Español

 As previously noted, the driver of the motor vehicle that struck the pedestrian most often caused the accident.

-To prove that a negligent driver was responsible for the injuries you incurred in a Clearwater pedestrian accident, you must show:
+To prove that a negligent driver was responsible for the injuries you incurred in a Clearwater pedestrian accident, your skilled lawyer must show:

 Recovering damages refers to seeking compensation for the expenses and impacts your injury caused you.